emqx/cloud-docs/en_US/deployments/metrics.md

 <img src="./_assets/metric_dedicated_2.png" alt="metrics_detail" style="zoom: 33%;" />

 #### Messages

-The Messages chart provides 3 metrics, showing the number of messages received and sent by the deployment during the selected time period, and the messages with no subscribers.
+The Messages chart provides three metrics, showing the number of messages received and sent by the deployment during the selected time period, and the messages with no subscribers.

 |Metrics in API       |   Description                                   |
 | ----------------- | :--------------------------------------- |